dtcarls/fantasy_football_chat_bot/README.md

 ### Running without Docker

-Use BOT_ID if using Groupme, and WEBHOOK_URL if using Slack (or both to get messages in both places)
+Use BOT_ID if using Groupme, DISCORD_WEBHOOK_URL if using Discord, and SLACK_WEBHOOK_URL if using Slack (or multiple to get messages in multiple places)

 ```bash
 >>> export BOT_ID=[enter your GroupMe Bot ID]